 Another problem with Betternet is that you probably won’t get the speeds you need for good-quality Netflix streaming.
 For HD streams, you generally need a fast and reliable VPN connection.
 Therefore even if Betternet could unblock Netflix, the connection problems and speed issues would still be problematic.
 If you want to stream Netflix with a VPN, check out the best VPNs for Netflix here.

 Firestick – Another drawback with Betternet is that it does not work well for FireStick.
 Streaming with a VPN on Firestick is popular because it unlocks many libraries.
 You will find that most of the larger VPN providers offer dedicated apps for Firestick.
 We discussed this more in our ExpressVPN vs Surfshark comparison.

 Amazon Prime – In our tests, Betternet was also blocked by Amazon Prime.
-It simply did not get through.
+It does not seem able to unblock streaming services reliably.
 Check out these best VPNs for Amazon Prime for alternatives.